SonarSource/gh-action-lt-backlog/SubmitReview/ReadMe.md

 Move fixed Jira tickets using the 'Request Changes' or 'Approved' transition after submitting a review on a pull request.

-If the pull request has been approved, the `Approved` transition will be used, it would typically move a ticket from `IN REVIEW` to `APPROVED`.
+If the pull request has been approved, the `Approved` transition will be used.
+It would typically move a ticket from `IN REVIEW` to `APPROVED`.
 If changes are requested, the `Request Changes` transition will be used.
 It would typically move a ticket from `IN REVIEW` to `IN PROGRESS`.

 This action will attempt to move all tickets mentionned in the pull request title.